 - The Asia Society and the University of California, San Diego, under the co-chairmanship of Orville Schell and Susan Shirk, have published a task force report on “US Policy Toward China: Recommendations for a New Administration.”
 Roughly two years in the making, the point of this report in light of the timing — published in February 2017 — is to serve as a guide for the Trump administration.

 - Don M. Tow , President, New Jersey Alliance for Learning and Preserving the History of WWII in Asia

-Dec 20 , 2016Tow traces a history of U.S.-China foreign relations, beginning in the 1860’s to today, focusing on a policy he calls “surround/isolate/weaken.”
-The reason that the U.S.’s surround/isolate/weaken foreign policy toward China of the past 65-plus-years hasn’t worked is because that policy is based on “might makes right”, and not based on understanding, fair play, and win-win solutions.
-Anson Burlingame realized it about 150 years ago that, in the long run, the best interests of the U.S. and the American people are best served by a China policy based on equality of nations.
+Dec 20 , 2016Tow traces a history of U.S.-China foreign relations, beginning in the 1860s to today, focusing on a policy he calls “surround/isolate/weaken.”
+The reason that policy toward China of the past 65-plus-years hasn’t worked is because it is based on “might makes right”, and not based on understanding, fair play, and win-win solutions.
+Anson Burlingame recognized about 150 years ago that, in the long run, the best interests of the U.S. and the American people are best served by a China policy based on equality of nations.

 - Yuan Peng , Vice President, Chinese Institute of Contemporary International Relations

 Dec 16 , 2016As the relationship between the US and China continues to evolve from one between the sole superpower and one of several major powers to one between the ‘eldest’ and ‘second brother’, the president-elect will need to be pragmatic and creative to preserve a deep mutual dependence between the two countries.